steam0/pact-guide/README.md

 - My test doesnt work, whos problem is it?
 - Good and bad examples of cdc-tests https://docs.pact.io/best_practices/contract_tests_not_functional_tests.html
 - It is impossible to write perfect API documentation.
 (All contracts will be flawed)
+- CDC can decrease number of api versions by telling you when you break something